 - Complete an Intake Form, which includes your (a) address and (b) preferred therapy schedule.
 These are the two factors that most affect how quickly services can begin—individuals with flexible schedules, in particular, and those who live in or near the metro Atlanta area are less challenging to begin quickly.
 Once your intake form has been submitted, an IBS staff member will contact you to answer any questions and to provide a copy of our Service Agreement.

-- Complete and sign a Service Agreement, which includes consents to evaluate and release confidential records and information.
+- Complete and sign a Clinic Service Agreement (for Clinic-based services) or an In-Home Service Agreement (for in-home services), which includes consents to evaluate and release confidential records and information.
 The Service Agreement also includes detailed information about expectations for you, your Behavioral Therapist(s), and your Board Certified Behavior Analyst(s).

 - The next step will be to begin gathering assessment information.
 These assessments are not used for diagnostic purposes, but rather to build an individualized, detailed, and comprehensive curriculum for the individual learner.
 These assessments may include a Reinforcer Inventory and a Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP) assessment or an Assessment of Functional Living Skills (AFLS) assessment, and possibly a Functional Behavioral Assessment (FBA).